Build Repeatable Outfit Formulas That Don’t Get Boring

 About the author:

-The mindset shift: formulas are not uniforms
+The mindset shift: formulas aren’t uniforms

 • Uniform: “Black jeans + black tee + leather jacket every day.”